Florida is home to thousands of beautiful, natural springs. Few know this, but some of those are natural hot springs.

 Image by Google Maps, Maxar Technologies

 There has been controversy over ownership in recent years.
-At the moment it is owned and managed by the University of Miami.
+At the time of this publication Little Sale Spring is owned and managed by the University of Miami.

-Little Salt Spring a fascinating spring, and has been the site of amazing historical treasure finds, including rare human remains from the last ice age.
+I think that Little Salt Spring a fascinating spring.
+It has been the site of amazing historical treasure finds, including rare human remains from the last ice age.

 Scuba diver in Warm Mineral Springs, Fl. holding ancient human remains